EXTERNAL SCIENTIFIC ADVISORY COMMITTEE

 Dr. Snider is currently the Director of the Neuroscience Center at UNC-Chapel Hill School of Medicine.
 In his role, he has directed or facilitated the hiring of 13 young neuroscience faculty members.
 He is a prolific scientific writer, with over 3 dozen published papers in the past 10 years.
 Dr. Snider also serves as a PI for an NINDS sponsored Center grant, which funds 6 core facilities that provide infrastructure for neuroscience research at UNC.
 Dr. Snider has the distinction of being awarded a Jacob Javits Award from the NINDS and having delivered the Bunge lecture at the University of Miami and the Robert A Oakley Lecture at the George Washington University School of Medicine.
 He is currently on Editorial Board at “Neuron”, and has served in this capacity since 1995.
 Prior to joining UNC-Chapel Hill, Dr. Snider held the position of Assistant Professor, Associate and subsequently Professor of Neurology and Anat and Neurobiology at Washington University in St. Louis.

 Dr. Blackman is a physician-scientist trained in pediatric hematology-oncology and pediatric neuro-oncology at the Dana-Farber Cancer Institute and Children’s Hospital Boston.
-For the past 5 years he has been focused on the early clinical development of novel cancer therapeutics and has held various positions of increasing responsibility within the pharmaceutical industry.
-In his present role at Seattle Genetics he is responsible for pre-clinical and early clinical development of novel antibody drug conjugate (ADC) therapeutics for cancer and leads a group of 30 physicians and scientists.
-Prior to this he was a Director in the Oncology Early Development Unit at GlaxoSmithKline where he focused on the development of targeted therapeutics for cancer and also lead the pediatric development of GSKs BRAF and MEK inhibitors.
+For the past 6 years he has been focused on the early clinical development of novel cancer therapeutics and has held various positions of increasing responsibility within the pharmaceutical industry.
+In his present role at Juno Therapeutics he is responsible for clinical development of novel immunotherapeutics for cancer, including chimeric antigen receptor (CAR) T cell therapies and high-affinity T cell receptor (TCR) therapies.
+Prior to his current role he served as Head of Translational Medicine at Seattle Genetics where he was responsible for pre-clinical and early clinical development of novel antibody drug conjugate (ADC) therapeutics for cancer and lead a group of 30 physicians and scientists.
+Earlier he was a Director in the Oncology Early Development Unit at GlaxoSmithKline where he focused on the development of targeted therapeutics for cancer and also lead the pediatric development of GSKs BRAF and MEK inhibitors.
 While employed at Merck Research Laboratories, Dr. Blackman was Associate Director of Experimental Medicine/Oncology and was responsible for developing novel proof-of-concept platforms and clinical validation of biomarkers in association with several early stage drug development programs and designed the pediatric development strategy for Merck’s mTOR inhibitor program.

 Dr. Blackman is a graduate of the pediatric residency program at Cincinnati Children’s Hospital Medical Center.
 He received his MD and PhD degrees at the University of Illinois at Chicago College of Medicine and Department of Pharmacology, and his undergraduate degree in philosophy from the University of Chicago.